Kujō Michitaka

 Kujō Michitaka (九条 道孝), son of regent Kujō Hisatada and adopted son of his brother, Kujō Yukitsune, was a kuge or Japanese court noble of the late Edo period and politician of the early Meiji era who served as a member of the House of Peers.
 One of his daughters, Sadako married Emperor Taishō.
 He was the maternal grandfather of Emperor Showa.

 In the bakumatsu period, Kujō supported the Shogunate policy as one of highest courtier of the imperial court and hence lost the power at the very beginning of Meiji restoration when the annihilation of the Shogunate was announced on January 3, 1868.
 His right to show at the imperial court was halted.
-Soon later in the same year he was rehabilitated and appointed of the clan master of the Fujiwara clan.
+Soon later in the same year he was rehabilitated and appointed head of the Fujiwara clan.

 During the Boshin War, he had nominal leadership of the imperial army's Northern Pacification Command (奥羽鎮撫総督府), and spent the latter part of the war in northern Japan.

-He was elevated to princedom in 1869 as the family head of the Kujō family, when the Meiji government founded the Kazoku peerage system.
+He was elevated to princedom in 1884 as head of the Kujō family, when the Meiji government founded the Kazoku peerage system.
+In the same year, he was appointed chief ritualist (掌典長) to the Imperial Household.